 Your doctor may recommend an EMG if you have symptoms of a muscle or nerve disorder such as numbness or tingling, muscle weakness, muscle cramping or pain.
 The results of an EMG can help your doctor rule out other conditions such as muscular dystrophy, myasthenia gravis, carpal tunnel syndrome, amyotrophic lateral sclerosis, or herniated disk.

+Electromyography can be performed in an office or hospital setting, typically on a same-day basis.
+The patient will have electrodes placed on the skin as well as thin needles inserted through the skin into the muscles.
 During an EMG, the electrodes will periodically emit tiny electrical currents that will feel like spasms or twinges.
 If needle electrodes are used, the discomfort may be more intense but will end upon removal of the needles.
 You will receive instructions on when to rest and contract specific muscles and specific times, and you may be asked to change positions during the procedure.
+If the muscles respond normally to nerve signals, then other causes of muscle pain or weakness may be explored such as infection, circulation problems, diabetes, or a lack of muscle fitness.
 After the EMG, you may notice some minor and temporary bruising that fades within a few days.

 After your procedure, a neurologist interprets the results and prepares a report.
 You will then attend a follow-up appointment at which time your primary care doctor or the doctor who ordered the test will discuss the results with you and help you decide on a course of action.